Terms and Conditions

 6.3 The Client shall pay all amounts due under the Contract in full without any deduction or withholding except as required by law and the Client shall not be entitled to assert any credit, set-off or counterclaim against the Supplier in order to justify withholding payment of any such amount in whole or in part.
 The Supplier may, without limiting its other rights or remedies, set off any amount owing to it by the Client against any amount payable by the Supplier to the Client.

-6.4 The Client agrees that if the Client makes any change, amendment or alteration to a Phlebotomist booking or appointment, a cancellation charge (100% of the Phlebotomist’s charges) will apply which will be immediately paid to the Supplier in full by the Client.
+6.4 The Client agrees that if the Client makes any change, amendment or alteration to a Phlebotomist booking or appointment, a cancellation charge (to be decided at the Supplier’s sole discretion) will apply which will be immediately paid to the Supplier in full by the Client.

 7 Intellectual Property